Donkey Steam Engine

 Donkey engines were also employed in construction work and in lumbering and mining.
 This engine was used until 1968 aboard a derrick barge belonging to the Port of Oakland.

 The engine had not produced steam lately because the tubes in the boiler needed to be replaced.
-So, during the 2011 summer, park employees and volunteers, lead by Erik Olson, (aka Mr. All-Things-Steaming) fixed it.
+So, during the 2011 summer, park employees and volunteers, lead by Erik Olson, made the repairs.

 We fire-up our donkey engine using wood to heat water in the boiler to create steam.
 The engine propels an adjacent winch and powers an awesome, ear-splitting whistle atop the boiler that is heard throughout Fisherman's Wharf.
 So loud in fact it was painful, so an employee found a quieter model that we now use.